 The Company's businesses are grouped into five reportable segments for management and internal financial reporting purposes: Americas Retail, Americas Wholesale, Europe, Asia and Licensing.
 The Americas Retail segment includes the Company's retail and e-commerce operations in the Americas.
 The Americas Wholesale segment includes the Company's wholesale operations in the Americas.
 The Europe segment includes the Company's retail, e-commerce and wholesale operations in Europe and the Middle East.
-The Asia segment includes the Company's retail, e-commerce and wholesale operations of the Company.
+The Asia segment includes the Company's retail, e-commerce and wholesale operations in Asia and the Pacific.
+The Licensing segment includes the worldwide licensing operations of the Company.
 See "Part IV.
 Financial Statements - Note 17 - Segment Information" in this Form 10-K for disclosures about our segment financial information.